dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 # Contributing to DBOS-TS

-Thank you for considering contributing to DBOS Typescript SDK.
-We welcome contributions from everyone, whether it's bug fixes, feature enhancements, documentation improvements, or any other form of contribution.
+Thank you for considering contributing to the DBOS Typescript SDK.
+We welcome contributions from everyone, including bug fixes, feature enhancements, documentation improvements, or any other form of contribution.

 ## How to Contribute